NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_02_ClothSimulation/notes/A2_ClothSimulation_Notes.md

 This function for now is called within `Cloth_State::render()` so ideally we will only need to call `Cloth_Solver::step()` and then `Cloth_State::Render()` from the Viewer Render Loop, to update the solve and then update the cloth mesh and render it.

+If I implement a viewer_scale option like I did in IK, remember to scale down the whole scene ie Cloth + Colliders (via scaling model matrices).

 ____

 ##### Cloth_Solver Class